tlowerison/authzen/examples/cart/README.md

   --rm \
   jaegertracing/all-in-one:latest
 ```
-then navigate to the local [http://localhost:16686](Jaeger UI) in your browser
+then navigate to the [local Jaeger UI](http://localhost:16686) in your browser to see request traces.

 ### Example Usage
 ```sh